Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - Open the chart, click Indicators, toggle RSI.
 The switch updates, a log prints from the store toggle, and the UnifiedChart renders the RSI panel.
   - Toggling again hides the RSI panel.

-## Indicators: RSI Enhanced + EMA Touch
+## Indicators: RSI Enhanced + EMA Touch + ATR Enhanced

-- Indicators are currently limited to two options:
+- Indicators are currently limited to three options:
   - RSI Enhanced: shows RSI(14) in a dedicated pane beneath the candles.
   - EMA Touch: overlay indicator mapped to Bollinger Bands (BB 20, 2.0) on the main pane.
 Phase 1 renders BB lines only; ATR-based targets and signal labels from the provided Pine will be added next.
+  - ATR Enhanced: separate pane using ATR(14).
+Initial version plots the built-in ATR line; premium visuals (zones, dynamic color, dashboard, alerts) from the provided Pine will be added later.
 - Toggle path: Header → Indicators → RSI Enhanced / EMA Touch.

 ## KLineChart Indicator Display Fix